DoniaGasmii/foundations-of-generative-ai/02-generative-models-vae-gan-autoregressive/README.md

 This is achieved using one of four strategies: likelihood maximization, probabilistic reconstruction, adversarial games, or iterative denoising.
 We’ll compare their **objectives**, **trade-offs**, and **roles in foundation models**.

-Concise, complete, and flows naturally for your notes!
 <img width="800" height="600" alt="image" src="https://github.com/user-attachments/assets/33f9f4c3-7a58-4197-ae72-9305c2096963" />

 > We start with the first three this week; diffusion comes next!